knupel/Rope/docs/revision.md

 > remove jitter from all vec
 > add function abs to vec2, vec3, vec3, ivec2, ivec3, ivec4

+> R_Impact
+> add polygon to show the peripheric polygon and display on all the window.

 > R_SVG
 > remove the calling function jitter(), instead use random_next_gaussian() function